Lets-Talk-NL/cakephp-slugomatic/README.md

 * `lower`: When `true`, transforms the slug text to lowercase.
 If `false`, the behavior will preserve the text the way it was defined.
 * `separator`: The character used to separate words.
 Defaults to '-'.
+* `strictExists`: Stricter check for insert or update by querying the database.

 #### Additional options for deduplication